Adewale-D-A/Adewale-D-A/README.md

  💡 **_current project_**
  - [x] Intercontinental Social food recipe Web Application which implements a REST api backend using Express Js, AWS S3 for blob storage, AWS RDS(MySQL) and AWS NoSQL (DynamoDB) to store user's persistent data <a href="https://github.com/Adewale-D-A/user-login-api" target="_blank">go to repository</a>
  - [x] Front-End that will consume the api designed backend Rest Api using REACT Js <a href="https://github.com/Adewale-D-A/iinvision" target="_blank">go to repository</a>
+ - [x] Host react frontend Application on s3 static hosting, integrate CloudFront for edge distribution and codepipline for Continous Deployment
- - [x] Host frontend Application using CloudFront Distribution, backend on AWS ElasticBeanstalk
+ - [x] Host backend on AWS ElasticBeanstalk and integrate codepipline for Continous Deployment
+ - [x] Backend service for the application is splitted into two, user Upload backend server and user authentication backend Server
  - [x] Implement as much Microservice as possible while developing the application
- - [x] use aws codepipeline for Continuous Delivery (CD) from github into aws ElasticBeanstalk

  **_bucket list of learning activities (things to learn)_**
  - [ ] programming raspberry pi using node JS | <a href="https://www.w3schools.com/nodejs/nodejs_raspberrypi.asp" target="_blank">link reference to learn from</a>